pubnub/c-core/cpp/README.md

 Keep in mind that MSVS compilers don't support full C++11 as of this writing, thus didn't "bump" `__cplusplus` to `201103L`, which means that Pubnub C++ wrapper will not use C++11 features itself.

+## OpenSSL

+We also have a sample Makefile for OpenSSL.
+The C++ wrapper source code is the same as for "plain" POSIX and "plain" Windows.
+We just link with OpenSSL modules.

+The `posix_openssl.mk` will build the same executables on a POSIX compatible system as `posix.mk`, but linking OpenSSL, thus using SSL/TLS to communicate with PubNub.
+The will be located in the `openssl` sub-directory.

+Note: We shall make an example Makefile for OpenSSL on Windows soon.